-Resident Ministers (RM) live in apartments in residence halls and are considered an integral part of the Campus Ministry staff.
-RMs provide a pastoral presence, especially during difficult personal times, and they are also responsible for implementing a range of programs and activities that promote a “faith that does justice.”
-Resident Ministers work in conjunction with Residence Life staff, supporting them in building community and promoting the mission of John Carroll University through education, service, advocacy, prayer, and reflection.
-The mission of RMs is to engage and animate the residents in order to integrate spiritual development with daily life and learning.
+Resident Campus Ministry Interns (RCMIs) live in apartments in residence halls and are considered an integral part of the Campus Ministry staff.
+RCMIs provide a pastoral presence, especially during difficult personal times, and they are also responsible for implementing a range of programs and activities that promote a “faith that does justice.”
+Resident Campus Ministry Interns work in conjunction with Residence Life staff, supporting them in building community and promoting the mission of John Carroll University through education, service, advocacy, prayer, and reflection.
+The mission of RCMIs is to engage and animate the residents in order to integrate spiritual development with daily life and learning.

-Resident Ministers participate in Campus Ministry activities such as:
+Resident Campus Ministry Interns participate in Campus Ministry activities such as:

 - Leadership of a weekly faith sharing group (Christian Life Community – CLC) with residents